 - New distribution channel

-These are example strategies to achieve goals and objectives.
+These are examples of strategies to achieve goals and objectives.

-A strategy like- design social media promotion for next one year can be identified for the above-mentioned objectives.
-We can define one or many strategies for a combination of goals and objective.
+A strategy like- design social media promotion for the next year can be identified for the above-mentioned objectives.
+We can define one or many strategies for a combination of goals and objectives.

-Tactics like, a sales staff member is expected to do 10 social media activity daily, could be an example to deliver a long-term strategy.
+Tactics like a sales staff member are expected to do 10 social media activity daily, could be an example to deliver a long-term strategy.

 Once you have defined all these 5 (Vision, Mission, Objectives, Strategies, and Tactics) statements, you will have the foundation of your business.
 For this reason, we need to know that these five statements are open acted with each other.